leondgarse/Keras_insightface/README.md

 ***

 # License
   This is the keras implementation of [deepinsight/insightface](https://github.com/deepinsight/insightface), and is released under the MIT License.
-There is no limitation for both acadmic and commercial usage.
+There is no limitation for both academic and commercial usage.

   The training data containing the annotation (and the models trained with these data) are available for non-commercial research purposes only.
 # Table of Contents